 After collating the field measurements, I then dimensioned all of the visible parts of the small sword in the portrait.
 I focused on the ornaments, and details on the quillion, grip, knuckle guard, pummel, and button.

 The analysis of the physical sword dimensions and its comparison to the sword depicted in the portrait indicate that Peale’s work was accurate to within 2 mm.
 This is quite incredible and a true testament to Peale’s artistic abilities.

-Based on this evidence, I concluded that the firearm in the Peale portrait is not a Brown Bess and neither should it be depicted as one in the Smithsonian article.
+Based on these evidence, I think that we can conclude that the firearm in the Peale portrait is not a Brown Bess and neither should it be depicted as one in the Smithsonian article.

-- Special thanks to Mr. Less Jensen, the Curator of Arms and Armor at the West Point Museum for allowing me to photograph and measure the historical arm at the museum’s special collection.
+Special thanks to Mr. Less Jensen, the Curator of Arms and Armor at the West Point Museum for allowing me to photograph and measure the historical arms at the museum’s special collection.
 Credit: U.S. Army West Point Museum

 References and Sourcing

 XRVision Sentinel AI Platform – Face recognition, image reconstruction, and object classification

 Men of War: The American Soldier in Combat at Bunker Hill, Gettysburg, and Iwo Jima – Alexander Rose